 Deleting an early backup version from the backup history does not affect the data integrity of other backup versions.

 The scheduled backup plan that is enabled when you create an OSS bucket is a 30-day free trial.
 The plan is automatically disabled upon expiration.
-We recommend that you switch to the paid plan promptly.
+Switch to the paid plan promptly.

 Billing